Our top 3 Traditional Festivals in Vietnam

 Our Top Three Traditional Festivals in Vietnam

-Zannier Hotels Bãi San Hô lies between ocean and hill, in the authentic beauty of Phu Yen Province.
+Zannier Bãi San Hô lies between ocean and hill, in the authentic beauty of Phu Yen Province.
 Considered as an important part of the local cultural life, the Vietnamese festivals bring people together every year during cheerful celebrations, held in the villages nearby.
 Below is an introduction to three of our favourite celebrations that should not be missed.

 1. The boat racing festival